Zeno and Anti-Zeno Effects in Dark-State Dynamics Under Thermal Dephasing: A Numerical Study: Abstract

 \section{Abstract}

 The quantum Zeno and anti-Zeno effects describe how frequent measurements can either suppress or accelerate quantum dynamics.
 While extensively studied in various platforms, their manifestation in dark-state dynamics remains largely unexplored.
-Here we investigate the stability of dark states in a cavity QED system consisting of two atoms coupled to a single-mode cavity, subject to thermal dephasing that models continuous quantum non-demolition monitoring.
-Using the Tavis--Cummings model within a Lindblad master equation framework, we numerically analyze how measurement-induced dephasing affects dark-state retention and stabilization time.
-We identify distinct parameter regimes corresponding to Zeno and anti-Zeno behavior: at low dephasing intensities, increasing the measurement strength accelerates the loss of dark-state coherence (anti-Zeno regime), while at higher intensities, it slows down the dynamics and partially recovers dark-state weight (Zeno regime).
-The transition between these regimes is controlled by the dephasing rates, the cavity photon exchange, and the asymmetry in atom-field couplings.
+Here we investigate the stability of dark states in a cavity quantum electrodynamics (QED) system consisting of two atoms coupled to a single-mode cavity, subject to thermal dephasing that models continuous quantum non-demolition monitoring.
+Using the Tavis--Cummings model within a Lindblad master equation framework, we perform numerical simulations to investigate how measurement-induced dephasing affects dark-state retention and stabilization time.
+Through systematic numerical scans, we identify distinct parameter regimes corresponding to Zeno and anti-Zeno behavior: at low dephasing intensities, increasing the measurement strength accelerates the loss of dark-state coherence (anti-Zeno regime), while at higher intensities, it slows down the dynamics and partially recovers dark-state weight (Zeno regime).
+The transition between these regimes is controlled by the dephasing rates, the cavity photon exchange, and the asymmetry in atom--field couplings.
 We show that even under strong dephasing, a finite dark-state component persists, demonstrating remarkable robustness.
 Our results provide insights into the interplay between measurement back-action and decoherence in open quantum systems, with implications for quantum control and information storage.